NREL-Sienna/PowerSystems.jl/docs/src/user_guide/installation.md

 # Installation

-The latest stable release of PowerModels can be installed using the Julia package manager with
+The latest stable release of PowerSystems can be installed using the Julia package manager with

 ```julia
 ] add PowerSystems